Foundations For Families Insights

 Our experienced consulting team brings expertise, academic credentials, up-to-date research and regulatory knowledge to three different blogs.

-Annual updates to Head Start/Early Head Start community assessments have taken on new significance and utility as programs navigate unprecedented staffing shortages and evolving family needs.
-Many programs are also planning for a Change in Scope Request, which requires a justification built on up-to-date and relevant community and program data.
+Community assessments are a foundational requirement for Head Start/Early Head Start programs and have taken on new significance and utility as programs navigate unprecedented staffing shortages, participation in the Full Enrollment Initiative, and evolving community needs.
+Some programs are also planning for a Change in Scope Request, which requires a justification built on up-to-date and relevant community and program data.

-Funding Highlights from 2023 NHSA Winter Leadership Institute
+OHS Highlights from 2024 NHSA Winter leadership Institute

 Two EHS Expansion & EHS-CCP Grants Included in DRS Round 10